-In its Petition, the State of Ohio asserts that the U.S. Courts of Appeals are in conflict over the legal standards to follow in habeas cases like Mr. White's.
+In its Petition for Writ of Certiorari, the State of Ohio asserts that the U.S. Courts of Appeals are in conflict over the legal standards to follow in habeas cases like Mr. White's.
 Mr. White agrees.
 The conflict among the Courts of Appeals is salient and palpable.

-Despite prevailing below, Mr. White filed a Conditional Cross-Petition in Case No. 19-8117, the companion case to this case, because, respectfully, the Court should consider an existing, statutory solution for resolution of questions of "procedural default" in habeas cases.
-Congress has already, in 28 U.S.C. § 2254(b), established the appropriate legal standard for evaluating State claims of prisoner procedural default.
+Despite prevailing below, Mr. White has filed this conditional cross-petition because, respectfully, the Court should consider an existing, statutory solution for resolution of questions of "procedural default" in habeas cases.1 Congress has already, in 28 U.S.C. § 2254(b), established the appropriate legal standard for evaluating State claims of prisoner procedural default.
 The statute provides a legal standard that is clear, comprehensive, and reasonable, and it embodies Congress' considered political judgment regarding the balance of State, federal, and individual interests that are necessarily in tension in federal habeas review of State-court criminal decisions.